carrierwaveuploader/carrierwave/README.md

 end
 ```

 **WARNING**: A `content_type_whitelist` is the only form of whitelist or blacklist supported by CarrierWave that can effectively mitigate against CVE-2016-3714.
-Use of `extension_type_whitelist` will not inspect the file headers, and thus still leaves your application open to the vulnerability.
+Use of `extension_white_list` will not inspect the file headers, and thus still leaves your application open to the vulnerability.

 ### Filenames and unicode chars